stdombek/docs/content/en/docs/Lists/_index.md

 4. Edit the query, if appropriate, by clicking the **Edit query** button.
 5. Make changes to **Field**, **Operator**, and/or **Value**.
 The **Query** field displays a preview of the query string as it is edited.
 If necessary, click on the **+ icon** to add additional rows to the query; click on the **trash can icon** to delete rows from the query.
 6. Click the **Test query** button to see how many records are returned and to preview the record set of the list.
 Test query is required when editing the query of a list before the new query can be run and saved.
 7. Click the **Run query & save** button.
-A confirmation message, *List (Duplicate List Name) was saved* will appear in the lower right corner of the screen.
+A confirmation message, *List _DuplicateListName_) was saved* will appear in the lower right corner of the screen.

 ## Delete a list